 - X-Acto Knives: designers needed to cut in a precise way the image that they’re going to use.
 These knives are more exact than scissors and allowed the designers to conserve all the small details.

 - Rubber Cement and Solvent: of course, if you cut an image you will need to paste it into the paper.
 Sometimes, parts of the image were so small that the designers need to use a tweezer.

 - Technical Pens: these were special and rechargeable pens used for designers.
 The most common brand was “Rapidograph”.
 They were used when the designers needed to make precise lines.
 Pencils were used too.

 Typing at that time was pretty complicated too.
-Designers need to create their specific font.
-Then, they had to send it to a special printer and create a Dry Transfer.
-This was a kind of decal that can be used without rubber or solvent.
+Designers need to create their specific font, and then they have to send it to a particular printer and make a Dry Transfer.
+This was a decal that could be used without rubber or solvent.

 The decal was transferred to the paper using a stylus or a pen.
 Rubbing and heating will paste the letters.
-Sometimes, designers didn’t use a dry transfer, so they had to cut and paste each letter.
-Almost always, they had to print the letters in different sizes to find the perfect one.
+Sometimes, designers didn’t use a dry transfer, so they cut and paste each letter.
+They always had to print the letters in different sizes to find the perfect one.

 Definitely, the typing process was one of the most difficult ones in graphic design.
-Another way of typing was with a metallic mold applying heat on it.
-This was used on cloth and leather.
+Another way of typing was with a metallic mold applying heat on it, and this was used on cloth and leather.

 When the designer worked with images, they cut and pasted photos.
 When they were doing that, they needed to be pretty precise.
-Of course, they used a copy of the photos and not the original one on the first try.
+Of course, they used a copy of the images and not the original one on the first try.

 When a print design was complete, designers covered it with paper to modify the colors of the final images, letters, and other elements.
 Finally, it was photographed, and designers looked for some mistakes in the negative.